 Another decision to keep in mind: As your children begin to support themselves, you may not need to carry as much life insurance [See “How Much Life Insurance Do You Need?” for more information on that topic.]
 This may be an opportune time for you to consider whether to ratchet down the amount of life insurance you’re carrying.

 This is also a good time to confirm your disability coverage, especially for younger employees, who are more at risk for becoming disabled than they are likely to pass away.
 Changes in family size can also affect the amount of coverage you need in the event of disability.

 Check the Allocation on Your 401(k)

 A balanced, diversified 401(k) account is important to your financial wellness.
 How much you invest in each of the different asset classes should be based not just on your appetite for risk, but on your stage in life; the older you get, the more conservative your investments should become.
+And after a year of disruption in the markets like we’ve just been through, your allocation may have changed without you even noticing.
 If you are unsure how to construct a well-diversified account, talk with your Baird Financial Advisor.

 Take Advantage of Tax-Free Accounts